CESNET/Nemea/reporters.md

 The modification of the message by **mark** action is valid ONLY for the subsequent actions of the list of **actions**/**elseactions** where the mark action is used.
 That means the modification is not global - for more than one rule.

-Arguments:
+Action arguments:
-- path in JSON
+- path - Path in JSON
-- value - string?
+- value - string

 Note: `path_set(msg, path, value)` from Mentat is used

-**trap** - send the message via TRAP IFC if it is opened for the reporter.
-Otherwise, the action takes no effect
+**trap** - send the message via output TRAP IFC

+Note: to use this action, the reporter module must be started with `--trap` and correct `IFC_SPEC` with one input and one output IFC must be passed via `-i`.

-No arguments.
+Action arguments: No arguments.

 **drop** - implicitly defined action, it can be used without any definition in `custom_actions` section.
 Moreover, it MUST NOT be defined in `custom_actions`.